lsst-ts/observatory-ops-docs/project/index.rst

 ..
-This is a template top-level index file for a directory in the procedure's arm of the documentation

-..
 This is the label that can be used as for cross referencing in the given area
 ..
 Recommended format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hypens
 .. _Project-Information: